Dr Murielle Kluge

 - Phone: (02) 4921 8672

-I work within the newly formed “Virtual Reality (VR) in Teaching” group at UON.
+I work within the Centre of Advanced Training Systems at the University of Newcastle.
 We develop and evaluate of community-focused teaching and training solutions using mixed reality (XR) technology, for a range of applications.

 Previous Experience and Research Focus:

 I came to Australia in 2014, on a research scholarship with Professor Rohan Walker and completed my PhD in Neuroscience in 2018.
 My research focused on the contribution of microglia (immune cells of the brain) to the chronic phases after stroke.
 I remain very passionate about neuro-molecular mechanisms, specifically the involvement of my favourite cell type (microglia cells), in processes such as stress, inflammation and stroke.
 Since completing my PhD studies, I have transitioned from basic science research to focus on the effects of stress on a larger system: the human being as a whole.

 I passionately believe that stress management strategies are an essential and basic life skill, which can and should be taught throughout an individual’s lifetime.
 Just as exercise and a healthy diet are now indisputably considered essential to wellbeing, effective stress management strategies also contribute to a person’s overall health.
 Despite substantial scientific evidence to the contrary, public perception persists with the myth that stress resiliency is inherited rather than a developed skill.
 However, the ability to effectively deal with stress effectively in our day-to-day lives can be trained.
 These skills are unfortunately often not taught, and existing training approaches are often unstructured, informal and not evidence-based.
 My primary research goal is to move us away from the stigma currently attached to stress management training.
 I utilise novel technologies to create effective teaching platforms (e.g. virtual reality) that facilitate knowledge transfer and provide evidence-based skills training in stress management, both broadly and for specific applications.